loneicewolf/ReverseEngineering/README.md

 :warning: FIRST OFF; there will be grammar errors! will correct those later.

+:warning: SECOND OFF; this is not complete yet; it's far from even 40% / 100%. will make this much cleaner once done; right now I am adding the main contents.

 check the basic.md file for the "most" current progress. includes a basic hello world tutorial in ASM and how I google for errors.
 - basics (asm hello world, some shellcode execution.  later) https://github.com/loneicewolf/ReverseEngineering/blob/main/SampleFiles/basic.md